vbarbarosh/authwall/docs/config.md

 If only some of the three are set, Authwall logs a warning and disables the Microsoft flow.

 > [!WARNING]
-> If `AUTHWALL_FLOWS=microsoft` is requested explicitly without all three, startup aborts with `AUTHWALL_FLOWS=microsoft requires configured Microsoft OAuth`.
+> If `AUTHWALL_FLOWS=microsoft` is requested explicitly without all three, Authwall refuses to start.

 Obtain values from Microsoft Entra admin center → Identity → Applications → App registrations.